7 Free Tools to Simplify Knitting Pattern Design

 Stitch Fiddle

-The free version is ideal when you are designing your own stitch patterns and want to keep a record of them.
+The free version is ideal for designing stitch patterns and keeping records of them.

-I recommended upgrading to the premium version at £2 per month if you want to use the charts in your final pattern though since it allows you to download a high-resolution version of the chart without any Stitch Fiddle branding on it.
+I recommended upgrading to the premium version at £2.25 per month if you want to use the charts in your final pattern, though, since it allows you to download a high-resolution version of the chart without any Stitch Fiddle branding on it.

 Woman in a beige pullover